LEEYJ1021/structural-signal-irrelevance/docs/RESULTS_SUMMARY.md

 Joint Wald test (all 3 interaction terms): stat=19.69, df=3, **p=.0002**.

-**Verdict [L2, POST-HOC/EXPLORATORY]:** local business is the only term with majority robustness-method agreement (3/5).
+**Verdict [EXPL]:** local business is the only term with majority robustness-method agreement (3/5) — the answer to "where."
 This was **not** the pre-specified H2 hypothesis (which concerned shopping campaigns, motivated by a product-feed-validation-pipeline hypothesis that did not pan out — shopping's own baseline p=.307).
-Treating local business's emergence as significant is itself a post-hoc observation and is labeled as such throughout.
+Treating local business's emergence as the concentration point is itself a post-hoc observation and is labeled as such throughout.

-## 6. [L2] Serving-structure heterogeneity master table
+## 6. [EXPL] RQ2b — why might local business differ?
+Serving-structure heterogeneity master table

 | Campaign type | n ad groups | % keyword-matched | Median actual-CPC/bid ratio | Classification |
 |---|---|---|---|---|